 Tub and shower combos are available as prefabricated kits or can be installed as a custom design.
 Typically made from fiberglass or acrylic, prefab units are available from very basic and affordable models to pricey versions that include tile-look walls, modern colors, and shelves.
 Although the design options are limited with prefab units, you can personalize the unit with the fixtures you choose.
 A glass shower door can also give the illusion of more space than a curtain.
 A sliding door is installed on a track along the edge of the bathtub.

-Let the experts at Advanced Heating & Air help explain all the details and customize a solution that's right for you.
+Let the experts at Advanced Heat, AC, & Plumbing help explain all the details and customize a solution that's right for you.